-My favorite way to end the day in Medellin is to visit the area around Parque Lleras, the nightlife center of the city.
-There are local and international restaurants such as El Herbario (fine fusion cusine) or Basilica (modern lounge style dinning) a host of bars including the Escocia Pub (a scottish style pub with soft rock and wide selections of beers), and you can dance the rest of the night away to Latin rhythms at Folia Club
+my favorite way to end the day in Medellín is to visit the area around Parque Lleras, the nightlife center of the city.
+Here you´ll find local and international restaurants such as the El Herbario (fine fusion cuisine) or Basilica (modern lounge style dinning) together with a whole host of bars including the Escocia Pub (a Scottish style pub with soft rock and wide selection of beers).
+Dance the rest of the night away to Latin rhythms at Folia Club.